mna/advice/README.md

 ### .hijackBefore(methodName, fn[, firstArgIsError])

-Wraps the method identified by `methodName` so that when it gets called, the new method is called first.
+For **callback-based methods**, wraps the method identified by `methodName` so that when it gets called, the new method is called first.
 It basically chains the methods in this order: **newFn->privateCb->oriFn->oriCb**.
 It presumes the last argument is a callback function.
 If the new method returns an error as first argument, and `firstArgIsError` is set to `true`, then the original method is skipped and the error is sent to the original callback as first argument.

 ### .hijackAfter(methodName, fn[, firstArgIsError])

-Wraps the method identified by `methodName` so that when it gets called, the original method is called first and the new method is called next.
+For **callback-based methods**, wraps the method identified by `methodName` so that when it gets called, the original method is called first and the new method is called next.
 It basically chains the methods in this order: **oriFn->privateCb->newFn->oriCb**.
 It presumes the last argument is a callback function.
 If the original method returns an error as first argument, and `firstArgIsError` is set to `true`, then the new method is skipped and the error is sent to the original callback as first argument.

 ## LICENSE